This post was updated with refreshed data as of 1/30. The high-level findings as reported by Fierce Pharma are available here.

 3. Visual aids are important; iPads--not so much

-Tried and true visual aids such as package inserts and reprints were highly correlated with high impact visits.
+Tried and true pharmaceutical sales visual aids such as package inserts and reprints were highly correlated with high impact visits.
 43% of interactions where these aids were used were high-impact, compared to 36% of interactions where they weren't employed.

 4. Closing is a crucial final step